 It destroys cancer cells.
-Chemotherapy treatment’s main advantage is not only focusing on the main location of the tumour, but also attacking cancer cells located in different parts of patient’s body.
-Various types of cancer like liver cancer or prostate cancer may spread to other organs without showing any sign.
+Chemotherapy treatments main advantage is not only focusing on the main location of the tumor but also attacking cancer cells located in different parts of the patient’s body.
+Various types of cancer like liver cancer or prostate cancer may develop very quickly and spreads to other organs without showing any sign.
 With chemotherapy procedure, all of them can be destroyed within one cancer treatment.

-2-What Are the Types of Chemotherapy?
+What Are the Types of Chemotherapy?

 There are three main types of chemotherapy.
 These include:

-3-How Does a Chemotherapy Procedure Look Like?
+How Does a Chemotherapy Procedure Look Like?

-4-Is Chemotherapy Painful?
+Is Chemotherapy Painful?

-5-What Are the Side Effects of Chemotherapy?
+What Are the Side Effects of Chemotherapy?

 Additionally, chemotherapy process may result in appetite disorders, problems related to sexual activity and reproduction as well as affect memory and thinking processes.
 Finally, as it was mention in the previous paragraph, pain in chemotherapy is a common side effect.

 This content is edited by Flymedi Medical Editors in April 2019.